Happy Hardy and Heer: Promotion

 The makers of the film took a different approach to promote the film, deciding to organize Happy Hardy Heer concerts in 12 different cities.
 On 16 November 2019, the first concert was organized in Pune.
-On 20 November, a concert was organized in Surat followed by Mathura, Vadodara, Jaipur, Kolkata, Mumbai, Ahmedabad, Mehsana, etc.

 Release

-The film is produced by HR Musik and EYKA Films.
-On 11 July 2019, Tips Music uploaded the trailer on YouTube while Reshammiya posted the first official poster of the film on Instagram.
 On 16 July 2019, a musical teaser of the film was released.
-And finally, the film was released on 31 January 2020.
+The film was released on 31 January 2020.

 Soundtrack

 The soundtrack was composed by Reshammiya, with lyrics by Vishal Mishra, Kumaar, Shabbir Ahmed, Reshammiya and Aaryan Tiwari.
 The soundtrack will consist of songs sung by Reshammiya, Arijit Singh, Shreya Ghoshal, Jubin Nautiyal, Harshdeep Kaur, Asees Kaur, Navraj Hans, Anusha Mani, Ranu Mondal and Rituraj Mohanty.
 The first song of the album "Heeriye" was released on Reshammiya's birthday on 23 July 2019.
 The song "Teri Meri Kahani" was released on 11 September 2019.
-Ashiqui Mein Teri 2.0 is the remake of Ashiqui Mein Teri from 36 China Town originally composed and recreated by Reshammiya.
+Aashiqui Mein Teri 2.0 is the remake of Aashiqui Mein Teri from 36 China Town originally composed and recreated by Reshammiya.
 For the song "Duggi", Reshammiya collaborated with Shannon K, an American singer-songwriter, daughter of singer Kumar Sanu, who also marked her debut as playback singer in Bollywood.